tianrengao/SqueezeWave/README.md

 ## SqueezeWave: Extremely Lightweight Vocoders for On-device Speech Synthesis
 By Bohan Zhai *, Tianren Gao *, Flora Xue, Daniel Rothchild, Bichen Wu, Joseph Gonzalez, and Kurt Keutzer (UC Berkeley)

-We propose a new model called SqueezeWave which achieves 60x - 332x MAC reduction over WaveGlow without performance loss.
+We propose a family of models called SqueezeWave that achieve 61x - 332x MAC reduction over WaveGlow with similar performances.

 Link to the paper: TODO